cancel icon

 Laptop Workstation Ergonomics

 Your laptop was designed for mobility, not for hours of daily desk use.
 When you work on a laptop all day, you force your body into a painful compromise: crane your neck down to see the screen or stretch your wrists up to reach the keyboard.
+Laptop pain and the characteristic laptop hunch are more common than most people realise.
 The good news is that a few simple changes, a stand, an external keyboard, and a conscious approach to posture can transform your setup and protect your spine.

 Laptop Workstation Ergonomics